-NESSG members and chairs shall participate in a minimum of 30 hours of office/facility/position-specific continuing training per year [the year starts/ends when a NESSG member/chair's certification letter is signed] that includes the following elements:
+NESSG members and chairs must participate in a minimum of 30 hours of office/facility/position-specific continuing training per year (the year starts/ends when a NESSG member/chair's certification letter is signed) that includes the following elements:

 - 1. Technical education and/or training covering topics directly related to the duties and responsibilities of the incumbent as determined by management.
-This may include courses and/or training provided by: - DOE - NESTE270, NES Orientation Course, should be repeated as a participant or instructor periodically.
-Credit may be taken every four years. - National laboratories - Management and Operations (M&O) contractors - Annual Nuclear Explosive Safety workshops - Other government agencies - Outside vendors, or - Educational institutions - 2.
-Training covering topics that address identified deficiencies in the knowledge and/or skill of the candidate. - 3.
+This may include courses and/or training provided by: - DOE NSTE 270, NES Orientation Course, should be repeated as a participant or instructor periodically.
+Credit may be taken every four years. - National laboratories - Management and operations (M&O) contractors - Annual nuclear explosive safety workshops - Other government agencies - · Outside vendors, or - Educational institutions - 2.
+Training covering topics that addresses identified deficiencies in the knowledge and/or skill of the candidate. - 3.
 Training in areas added to the Nuclear Explosive Safety Study FAQS since initial qualification. - 4.
 Training in new technical developments in NES. - 5.
-Specific continuing training requirements shall be documented in Individual Development Plans (IDPs).
+Specific continuing training requirements must be documented.

-NESS members and chairs must participate in two major NESSG activities (NESSs or OSRs), every three years to remain certified.
-Two NCEs, limited scope NESSs, Nuclear Weapon Safety Study Group (NWSSG) Studies, or ARG exercises may be substituted for one NESS/OSR with prior permission from the certifying official.
+NESS members and chairs must participate in two major NESSG activities (NESSs or OSRs) every three years to remain certified.
+Two NCEs, limited scope NESSs, Nuclear Weapon System Safety Group (NWSSG) studies, or ARG exercises may be substituted for one NESS/OSR with the concurrence of the certifying official.